antor44/livestream_video/README.md

 **Q: Why does the beginning and end of the transcription often get lost?**

-A: The current script versions segment sound files into chunks based on user-selected durations.
+A: The current script segments sound files into chunks based on user-selected durations.
 However, this approach may lead to the truncation or deletion of words at the beginning and end of each chunk because it lacks a voice activity detection (VAD) system for splitting the audio.
-A VAD system is planned to be incorporated in the near future.
+The IA for transcription, Whisper, incorporates a GPT2 model, a version prior to OpenAI's ChatGPT, that attempts to fill in these gaps and address other sound issues.
+This system works better when a larger Whisper model is chosen.
+Nonetheless, a VAD system is planned to be incorporated in the near future.

 **Q: Sometimes the transcriptions are wrong or not appears, what could be the issue?**